krateng/maloja/README.md

 			rewrite ^/db(.*)$ $1 break;
 			proxy_pass http://yoururl:42011;
 		}

+4) In order to scrobble your music from Plex Web, install the included Chrome extension.
+Make sure to generate a random key and enter that key in the extension as well as the file autenticated_machines.tsv in the clients folder.

-If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
+5) If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
 Use the python script lastfmconverter.py with two arguments - the downloaded csv file and your new tsv file - to convert your data.
 Place the tsv file in scrobbles/ and the server will recognize it on startup.